“Blinded By The Light”- Car Accidents Caused By Sun Glare

 - Make sure your sun visor works.

-So who is at fault for an accident caused by sun glare?
+Who is at fault for a car accident caused by sun glare?

 The most likely answer is the person who was blinded and caused the accident.
-Obviously, each case is fact specific but being blinded by the sun does excuse us from liability if an accident occurs.
+Obviously, each case is fact-specific but being blinded by the sun doesn't excuse us from liability if an accident occurs.
 It may seem like a great defense to a car accident since how can you blame someone if they can't see?

 The law assumes that we all understand that sunlight may get in our eyes and affect our ability to see but the law requires us to take reasonable precautions to avoid such accidents.
 Evidence of an emergency such as temporary sun glare does not legally require application of a different standard of care under our laws.